vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > The way of a fool is right in his own eyes, but a wise man listens to advice. - Proverbs 12:15 ESV

-> Better is open rebuke than hidden love. - Proverbs 27:5 ESV
+> Better is open rebuke than hidden love.
+Faithful are the wounds of a friend; profuse are the kisses of an enemy. - Proverbs 27:5-6 ESV

 The scientific method dates from the 17th century and is not mentioned in the Bible, but there are some interesting although scattered quotes: